BramVan-Oosterhout/katacoda-scenarios/foswiki/webs/step1.md

 Webs can have sub-webs, which in turn can have further sub-webs.
 Each of the sub-webs is a sub-directory in the parent web and follows the same rules.
 Refererences from webs to subwebs and vice versa must be fully qualified.
-The qualification is a full pathname followed by a dot, followed by a topic name.For instance:<br />
+The qualification is a full pathname followed by a dot, followed by a topic name.
-If the _Main_ web is subdivided in two webs: _Myweb_ and _Yourweb_ with topics as shown below, then a reference from TopicA to TopicZ will require the following entry in TopicA: _Main/Yourweb.TopicZ_.
-A reference to TopicS in the _Support_ sub-web in _Yourweb_ would be made with: _Main/Yourweb/Support.TopicS_.